 Late 1970’s Cold Cases of Missing People

 If you’ve reached this particular post, chances are I’ve sent it to you.
 I have been working on a project for years that helps publicize mid to late 1970’s (1975-1979) missing person cold cases– particularly male.
 Why male, you may ask?
 Well, it all started with me trying to provide tips for an unidentified person, John Doe Delafield.
 I compiled a database of many men who went missing in the 1970’s who may be a potential match to this unidentified man.
 I talked to many of their family members and sent them photos of John Doe Delafield.
-Most of them told me that it was not their loved one.
+Most of them told me that he was not their loved one.
 That leaves me with more questions, such as, then where is your loved one?

 I’ve been a missing / unidentified person advocate for years.
-I have taken a focus on the late 1970’s cold cases particularly because of the amount of investment I’ve already put in to try to help circulate and “push” John Doe Delafield’s case.
-(The more these cases are pushed, the more recognition they get; in turn, sometimes the more people will see the cases and provide clues, or law enforcement will be prompted to push the case too.)
+I have taken a focus on the late 1970s cold cases particularly because of the amount of investment I’ve already put in to try to help circulate and “push” John Doe Delafield’s case.
+(The more these cases are pushed, the more recognition they get.
+In turn, sometimes the more people will see the cases and provide clues, or law enforcement will be prompted to push the case, too.)

 1- To help circulate your loved one’s story.
 To hopefully provide more information than Namus has.

 2- To organize the mishaps in the John Wayne Gacy case.
 There were several mistakes in this case that had mistakenly linked the wrong people to the deceased bodies; Michael Marino is one example.
-To see if your loved one could have been a victim.

-** If you are against using Gedmatch, there are alternatives to compare against unidentified John Doe’s.
+** If you are against using Gedmatch, there are alternatives to compare against unidentified John Does.
 Where I would come into play is I would try to contact law enforcement to ask them to compare against other cases that we may think could be a potential match. **

 Leave a Reply